velniaszs/Fabric_Workspace_Settings/capacity-policies/docs/CAPACITY-POLICY-FLOWS.md

 >
 > Same for the `Node` lookup, and same for every other column on either table.
 These flows **read, filter, and rebuild**.
 If a build step ever wants an `Update a row` against **`ubsppcoe_Workspace` or `ubsppcoe_Node`**, the design has been misread.
 Name the two tables when you state this rule — since 2026-09-07 the prefix is shared with tables we do write.
 >
-> The only Dataverse tables these flows write are the **new** ones this project creates — `CapacityPolicy` and `PolicyDrift`. `PolicyException` is ours too, but no flow writes it either — see below. *(See Q25: the instruction was "we do not insert or change any Dataverse data", and this design reads it as covering the platform team's tables.
-Writing our own state tables is still assumed, because the policy set id has to be stored somewhere.
+> The only Dataverse table these flows write is **`CapacityPolicy`**, which this project creates. `PolicyException` is ours too, but no flow writes it — see below. *(See Q25: the instruction was "we do not insert or change any Dataverse data", and this design reads it as covering the platform team's tables.
+Writing our own state table is still assumed, because the policy set id has to be stored somewhere.
 If it was meant literally, say so — the consequence is resolving every policy set from Fabric on every run, which §5 explains does not fit the Power Apps budget.)*

 > **Both tables separate their Fabric GUID from their row key, and both name them confusingly.** Three consequences the flows must respect:
 >